Why Is Detoxification Important?

 Human accumulation of such compounds as DDT, PCP, PCB, and dioxin, reflect biologically persistent chemicals which are partitioned in the body from water into lipids.
 Eventually the metabolizing of xenobiotics (chemicals foreign to the biological system) leads to the accumulation of the chemicals and/or their products in lipid deposits throughout the body, particularly in adipose tissue.
 The simple chemistry involved in this process can be illustrated by the fact that some chemicals readily dissolve in water, while others dissolve only in oil bases.
 Oil soluble chemicals therefore have a tendency to accumulate in body fatty tissue or lipids, which are also insoluble in water.
 There is no such thing as a fat “cell”…[rather] almost every cell has a fat component.
 The brain has a high fat content as does virtually every organ.

-Directly or indirectly, toxic residues find there way into our air, food and water supplies.
+Directly or indirectly, toxic residues find their way into our air, food and water supplies.
 The net effect of this ecological overload is to alter the body’s balance or “homeostasis”.
 This interference with our natural biological tendencies to restore internal balance, results in “disease” in one form or another.
 According to Professor Edward J. Calabrese of the University of Massachusetts, and author of Pollutants and High Risk Groups, “It is this homeostatic process which neutralizes the pollutant’s effect and returns the system to equilibrium.”

 Marshall Mandell, MD, nationally renowned in the field of bio-ecologic medicine, wrote in a recent publication that the influx of chemicals in our society today “has resulted in a lowered threshold of resistance and subsequent inability to cope with the natural and unnatural environment due to altered body metabolism, enzyme dysfunction, nutritional deficiencies, and hormonal imbalances.”
 Health depends on the balance of both external and internal environmental forces.